jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 # Database design

+A good design process minimizes redundancy; reduces errors by automating or imposing constraints on data entry; permits multiple analyses by replacing multipart fields with atomic ones; avoids data conflicts by reserving calculation to the analysis phase, rather than storing results; and ensures complete information by requiring it during input.
+Best practices for DB design:

+- Clearly identify scope of database
+- Follow a database design methodology, e.g. SDLC, Agile
+- Use a professional data modeling tool, e.g. MS Visio
+- Use a source control system, e.g. GitHub

 Note that databases are often developed in parallel with the applications that will use them.
 Also, DB development may use CASE (computer-aided software engineering) tools that help with standardization, integration, consistency, and automation.
-For databases, CASE tools may provide forward engineering (generating database-creating code based on ERD) and reverse engineering (generating ERD from existing database; efficient way of producing documentation).
+For databases, CASE tools may provide forward engineering (generating database-creating code based on ERD) and reverse engineering (generating ERD from existing database; an efficient way of producing documentation).

-A good design process prevents repetition; reduces errors (by limiting data entry through use of IDs, and imposing constraints); permits multiple analyses (by replacing multipart fields with atomic ones); avoids data conflicts (by reserving calculation to the analysis phase, rather than storing results); and ensures complete information (by requiring it during input).
-Best practices for DB design:

-- Clearly identify scope of database
-- Follow a database design methodology (SDLC, agile)
-- Use a professional data modeling tool
-- Use a source control system

-Connolly and Begg (2015) outline the following database development process AKA database system lifecycle:
+Connolly and Begg (2015) outline the following database development process AKA **database system lifecycle:**

-- Gather business requirements (interviews, existing data, documents) → Mission & objectives →
-- Conceptual design: identify entities and attributes →
-    - Top-down: entities, then attributes
-    - Bottom-up: attributes, then entities
-- Logical design: choose data model (probably relational) →
-- Physical design: platform-specific details, e.g. indices →
-- Implementation → Testing → Rollout.

-OR:

-- Groundwork
+## Business requirements

-- In the **conceptual design stage,** a database designer analyzes the business processes, documents, workflows, etc. that will be replaced or supported by the database.
-The goal is to understand thoroughly the business context of the database and to identify the entities (objects) and attributes (characteristics) it must contain.
+- Gather and formulate **business requirements** by analyzing the business processes, documents, workflows, etc. that will be replaced or supported by the database.
+The goal is to understand thoroughly the business context of the database
-- In the **logical design stage,** the entities and attributes are expressed in terms of the chosen data model (often relational).
-The goal is to express the data in a structured way that avoids data anomalies.
-- Finally, in the **physical design phase,** the database designer produces software-specific instructions for implementing the database.
-The goal is to provide all the information necessary to build a database that takes advantage of features (like indexes) from the chosen platform.
-- Implementation
-- Rollout
-- Maintenance

-## Groundwork

 - __Conduct cost-benefit analysis for proposed database__
 - __Requirements analysis__: